Symbolic Interactionism Theory

 These scenarios demonstrate the self-fulfilling prophecy, where an initial definition of a situation (or person) evokes behavior that makes the definition come true.

-Teacher expectations, feedback, and everyday classroom symbols (like gold stars, grades, or even the teacher’s facial expressions) can significantly influence a student’s self-concept and academic identity
+Teacher expectations, feedback, and everyday classroom symbols (like gold stars, grades, or even the teacher’s facial expressions) can significantly influence a student’s self-concept and academic identity.

-In short, schooling is not just about curriculum but also about interaction: how students see themselves is shaped by daily social exchanges (peers’ and teachers’ reactions), which can boost or hinder learning.
+It’s also about interaction: how students see themselves is shaped by daily social exchanges, such as peers’ and teachers’ reactions, which can boost or hinder learning.

 Media and Communication